digital-craftsman-de/date-time-precision/README.md

 # Using `DateTime` with precision

-The only class in the PHP SPL to work with dates and times is `DateTime`.
+The only class in the PHP SPL to work with dates and times is `DateTime` (and it's immutable counterpart).
 It represents a specific moment in time in a specific timezone (whether that timezone/offset is explicitly defined or not).
 Unfortunately dates are complex and there is more than just a moment in time.
 For example there are

 - time of day which is relevant on every day (like business hours).
 - a specific date (like Christmas) which isn't bound to a timezone.